le-petit-prince/dstahlke-gnuplot-iostream-wiki/Datatypes.markdown

 # Overview

-You can provide data to the `send1d()` or `send2d()` (or other similar) command using just about any type of container you want.
+You can provide data to the `send1d()` or `send2d()` (or other similar) commands using just about any type of container you want.
 You can even nest several different types of containers.

 The rules for interpreting your data are as follows.
 All tuple datatypes (such as `std::pair` or `boost::tuple`) correspond to columns.
 For example, the datatype

 	std::pair<std::vector<double>,std::vector<std::pair<int,float>>>